 - If possible, avoid contact with people who have the condition.

-- Always wash your hands thoroughly.
-Use warm water and soap, rub vigorously, and rinse well.
+- Always wash your hands often and thoroughly.
+Use warm water and soap.

 - Help your children wash their hands thoroughly.